 2. Gather the necessary documents

-The checklist per visa type can be found here.
+You can find the checklist per visa type here.
 It’s easy to understand and follow since there are descriptions per requirement.

 I’ll also share here some information about the requirements listed in the checklist.

 - Arrange the documents according to the checklist.

 - Aside from the checklist, there is a questionnaire that you need to fill out and submit.
 You can find it on the next page of the checklist.
 Do not leave anything blank.
 If the question is not applicable, just simply write “N/A”.